WeCanCodeIT/CSlides/src/fundamentals/operators-and-expressions/index.md

 <div float="right"><img src="./resources/opr12.png" /></div>

-- Lets run our program and discuss the results
+- Let's run our program and discuss the results

-## So lets discuss our results.
+## So let's discuss our results.

 <div float="right"><img src="./resources/opr13.png" /></div>

- - As we have seen, the <mark>increment and decrement</mark> allow us to perform the same functions as the variable assignment, but the amount of code is significanlty decreased.
+ - As we have seen, the <mark>increment and decrement</mark> allow us to perform the same functions as the variable assignment, but the amount of code is significantly decreased.

- - We also have flexibility with the <mark>increment and decrement</mark> oerators to add or subtract values greater than <mark>1</mark>.
+ - We also have flexibility with the <mark>increment and decrement</mark> operators to add or subtract values greater than <mark>1</mark>.

 !SLIDE